sorensenj50/zimmrServer/README.md

 This `UserRelationship` subclass provides a standard interface for those tests which `get` user relationships, but which want to test diffeent `setFunction`s, messages, and params.

+### Conclusion

+Though it's impossible to disucss even every important aspect about my app in this README, I hope you were able to get a sense of Zimmr's design and that my thought process could be communicated.